How does COVID-19 affect kids? Science has answers and gaps

 An early report from Wuhan, China, where the outbreak began last winter, found that fewer than 2% of cases were in children.
 Later reports suggest between 5% and 8% of U.S. cases are in kids.

-Through July 9, about 200,000 kids had tested positive in the U.S., according to a count based on state reports by the American Academy of Pediatrics.
-The number of kids who have been infected is almost certainly far higher than that though, experts say, because those with mild or no symptoms are less likely to get tested.
+The CDC says 175,374 cases have been confirmed in kids aged 17 and under as of Friday, accounting for roughly 6% of all confirmed cases.
+The number of kids who have been infected but not confirmed is almost certainly far higher than that though, experts say, because those with mild or no symptoms are less likely to get tested.

-The CDC says that 228 children and teens through age 17 have died from the disease in the U.S. as of Thursday.
-More than 138,000 Americans have died in total, and there have been more than 3.6 million confirmed cases.
+The CDC says 228 children and teens through age 17 have died from the disease in the U.S. as of Thursday, about 0.2% of the more than 138,000 Americans who have died in all.

 One early study examining infections in children comes from a Wuhan hospital.
 Of 171 children treated there, most had relatively mild illness.
 One child died, and only three needed intensive care and ventilator treatment.
 Perhaps more worrisome was that 12 had X-ray evidence of pneumonia, but no other symptoms.